What to Expect

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have benefits for people who go through it.
 Therapy typically leads to improved functioning in relationships, solutions to specific problems, a significant reductions in feelings of anxiety, an improved and more stable mood, improved resilience and greater competence.
-Having said that, no psychotherapist can offer any guarantees of what you will experience, and neither do I.
+Having said that, no psychotherapist can offer any guarantees of what you will experience.

 We begin treatment with a consult, typically by phone, to get to know each other.
 It is free of charge and is designed to help you and me to determine if we are a good fit.
 If one or both of us decide that we are not a good fit, there are plenty of other competent therapists to whom I can refer you.
 I do not discriminate for any reason.
 If I decide not to accept you as a client, it is typically because either there is too close an association, which could compromise boundaries or confidentiality, or there is another therapist I know who can better address your psychological needs.

 Therapy involves a large commitment of time, money, and energy, so you should be very careful about the therapist you select.
 If you have questions about my methods or procedures, we will discuss them.
 If your doubts persist, I will be happy to help you set up a meeting with another mental health professional with whom you might feel more comfortable.